junxit/us-congress-bills-115/metadata.md

 - 2017-01-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H208-214)
 - 2017-01-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H208-214)
 - 2017-01-10 — Received in the Senate, read twice.
+- 2017-03-29 — Amendment SA 204 agreed to in Senate by Unanimous Consent.
+- 2017-03-29 — Amendment SA 204 proposed by Senator McConnell for Senator Thune. (consideration: CR S2116) In the nature of a substitute.
+- 2017-03-29 — Amendment SA 205 agreed to in Senate by Unanimous Consent.
+- 2017-03-29 — Amendment SA 205 proposed by Senator McConnell for Senator Cantwell to Amendment SA 204. (consideration: CR S2116) To authorize and strengthen the tsunami detection, forecast, warning, research, and mitigation program of the National Oceanic and Atmospheric Administration.
+- 2017-03-29 — Measure laid before Senate by unanimous consent. (consideration: CR S2115-2116)
+- 2017-03-29 — Passed Senate with an amendment by Unanimous Consent.
+- 2017-03-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2017-03-29 — Senate amendment agreed to: Amendment SA 204 agreed to in Senate by Unanimous Consent.
+- 2017-03-29 — Senate amendment agreed to: Amendment SA 205 agreed to in Senate by Unanimous Consent.
+- 2017-03-29 — Senate amendment proposed (on the floor): Amendment SA 204 proposed by Senator McConnell for Senator Thune.(consideration: CR S2116)
+- 2017-03-29 — Senate amendment proposed (on the floor): Amendment SA 205 proposed by Senator McConnell for Senator Cantwell to Amendment SA 204.(consideration: CR S2116)
+- 2017-03-29 — Senate amendment submitted
+- 2017-03-29 — Senate amendment submitted